 - INCO 790: Advanced Research Experience is designed as an advanced-level experience, for students who are conducting more advanced research and applying research skills they already have developed.

-For a quick summary of the similarities and differences between INCO 590 and INCO 790, click here.
+To read a quick summary of the similarities and differences between INCO 590 and INCO 790, click below.

 INCO 590 and INCO 790 provide opportunities to step outside the classroom and get a fresh perspective on your education.
 Working with a UNH faculty mentor, you learn about the theories, tools, resources, ethical issues, and professional expectations that guide a scholar's research and teaching activities.
 In the process, you gain a deeper appreciation of your own coursework, define your academic interests and goals, and sharpen the skills needed to design and carry out independent research, an honors thesis, or a senior project.